Language Course Visa for Germany

 - Have enrollment confirmation from a recognized language school in Germany

-- Course must be intensive: At least 18 hours per week for the national visa
+- Course must be intensive: at least 18 hours per week for the national visa

-- Prove financial resources: €11,904/year (€992/month) via blocked account or sponsor declaration
+- Prove financial resources: EUR 11,904 per year (EUR 992 per month) via blocked account or sponsor declaration

-- Have no immigration violations: Clean record with German/Schengen authorities
+- Have no immigration violations: clean record with German/Schengen authorities

 Required Documents

-For the National Visa (D-Visa):
+For the National Visa (D-Visa)

 - Valid passport (12+ months validity, 2 blank pages)